MTDdk/jawn/README.md

 platform with all the features I thought a web framework should have:

 * **Fewer extensive XML files for configuration**.
 Preferring to get as much into the code as possible.
+* **Exert convention over configuration**.
+Whenever the framework needs guidance it ought to be by convention - hopefully this will increase readability.
 * **Keep close to Java standards**.
 The framework is useless if it is just another language you have to learn, and is not something you can use in an existing environment/container.
 * **Commonly needed functionality in one place**.
 I often have the need for image manipulation, JSON marshalling, AJAX, and many other things.